 You can find more Split museums in this article.

 Go sea kayaking

-Dubrovnik and Split are the best cities in Croatia to go kayaking.
+For water sports don’t overlook kayaking, Dubrovnik and Split are the best cities in Croatia to do so.
 Their coastal locations with islands not far off make them both hot spots for getting into the water and exploring.
 You can take kayaking day trips, sunset trips and even kayak through the Marjan Forest Park.

 Here are a few options:

 Join in on the nightlife